Kalamazoo Savings Bank (Kalamazoo, MI)

 Article Text

-Former College President Dies.
-Cleveland, Ohio, Nov.
-29.-Rev. Dr. J. E. Rankin, formerly president or Howard university of Washington, D. C., died here yesterday afternoon of pneumonia, aged 75.
-EXCITED RUN ON SAVINGS BANK Kalamazoo, Mich., Nov.
-29.-Excited savings depositors of the Kalamazoo Savings bank yesterday created a run on the institution and drew during the day $50,000 of their deposits.
-The bank was kept open two hours later than the usual closing hour yesterday afternoon and it is considered that the run is broken.
-It is said the run was caused by a suit begun here last week by some of the heirs of the Henry Brees estate.
-Part of the funds of the estate are kept at the bank and the institution was made the defendant with the executors.
-This fact is said to have been the cause of a misunderstanding by a number of depositors and twisted into the belief that the institution was not sound.
+BANK PAYS THEM ALL Brees Will Contest Causes a Run on the Kalamazoo Savings Bank.
+CONCERN GIVES UP $50,000 At the Same Time Takes in Fully as Much-Vital Statistic Chief Complains.
+Kalamazoo, Mich., Nov.
+29. - Excited savings depositors of the Kalamazoo Savings bank created a run on the institution, and drew during the day about $50,000 of their deposits.
+The bank was kept open two hours later than the usual closing hour, and it is considered that the run is broken.
+It is said that the run was caused by the suit begun here last week by some of the heirs of the Henry Brees estate.
+Part of the funds of the estate are kept at the bank and the institution was made defendant with the executors.

 Click image to open full size in new tab